malte-j/portfolio/content/posts/image-upload/index.md

 ![avif usage](avif-caniuse.png)

 <figcaption>AVIF support, 05.2021</figcaption>
 </figure>

-For all those szenarios, there is an optimal image format.
+For all those scenario, there is an optimal image format.
 And because images are, at least for a lot, if not most, sites, the biggest traffic source, this area benefits a lot from optimization.

 But how can we achieve this and create a better browsing experience, and thus conversion rates / whatever metric you are optimizing?